 Kennedy and Spielberg had bigger producer roles on E.T.
 Even Marshall had a bigger productive role as production supervisor.
 Lesser responsibilities means less blame to go around.
 The excuse that they were spending money to save BTTF from being cancelled doesn’t stick because studio heads tend to literally keep tabs by conversing with the line producer.
 The way that it works in film-making is that the studio executives want to see the rushes after the first day or even week to make sure that things are going well.

 As for the most famous example in the East, Yuen Woo-Ping was Stephen Chow’s first choice as fight choreographer for Kung Fu Hustle.
-Sammo Hung was fired when Yuen became became available.
+Sammo Hung was fired when Yuen became available after Kill Bill.
 I could say that the official story is bogus, but there was never an official statement.
-There were conflicting reports which were presented as rumours (to avoid polemics).
+There were conflicting reports which were presented as unfounded rumours to avoid polemics (ala Jean-Claude Van Damme being fired from Predator).
 There were too many coincidences for each claim to be a fact.
 One excuse is better than several.

 Supposedly, Sammo quit because of tough outdoor conditions, illness, having an interest in another project and arguments with the crew.
 Talk about putting all of your eggs in one basket.
 He has worked on movies which were just as much and even more tumultuous.
 He has never quit when being ill.
 He only agreed to work on Around the World in 80 Days after he was fired.
 It’s never been specified who he was quarreling with and why.